hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 ---
 ## Introduction

 An HPE GreenLake Cloud Service, [HPE GreenLake for Containers](https://www.hpe.com/us/en/greenlake/containers.html), is built upon [HPE Ezmeral Runtime Enterprise](https://www.hpe.com/us/en/software/ezmeral-runtime.html) and runs on a container-based Kubernetes orchestrated infrastructure*.* Using the Clusters module of the HPE GreenLake Central dashboard, one can perform several cluster-related operations.
 A cluster can be created using default or custom machine blueprints, deleted, scaled up, or scaled-down using this module.
-A user can navigate to the HPE Ezmeral Runtime dashboard through which various applications can be deployed and containerization can be achieved.
 Additionally, the cluster detail page provides some interesting insights like CPU usage, memory allocation, and storage availability.
-Metrics like these are crucial to tracking application usage and, subsequently, determining the resources required to grow the business.
-The image below illustrates what I mean.
+It is essential to monitor these types of data so that the resource requirement can be determined without any business impact.
+The image below illustrates the cluster detail page.

 ![Cluster detail screen](/img/cluster-detail.jpg "Cluster detail screen")